greg-raven/hdc/_posts/2013-04-06-hesperia-bmx-revival.md

 Source: https://www.vvdailypress.com/articles/hesperia-39745-bmx-revival.html

-For the other side of this story, see Riders Against Discrimination’s page on Facebook: https://www.facebook.com/ridersagainstdiscrimination/
+For the other side of this story, see Riders Against Discrimination's page on Facebook: https://www.facebook.com/ridersagainstdiscrimination/